Blossom Jackson: Creation and development

+Following Hammond's death in 2022, EastEnders honoured the actress and character, writing, "We are deeply saddened to hear that Mona Hammond has passed away.
+Mona created a no nonsense grandmother in Blossom Jackson, who was adored by the audience and everyone who worked with her.
+Our love and thoughts are with Mona’s family and friends".

 Storylines

+1994–1997

 Blossom is the grandmother of Alan Jackson (Howard Antony).
 Originally from Tobago, she came to Britain as a young child and grew up in east London.
 Her first marriage to Nathan ended after he deserted her, and she spent the latter part of her life living with her common-law husband, Bill, until he died in 1993.

 On screen, she comes to live with Alan and his common-law wife Carol (Lindsey Coulson) at number 25 Albert Square in 1994 after her flat in Wapping is burgled.
 Blossom is great-grandmother to Billie Jackson (Devon Anderson) and although she is not blood-related to the other Jackson children, Bianca (Patsy Palmer), Robbie (Dean Gaffney) and Sonia (Natalie Cassidy), she loves them as if she were.
 Blossom is a great support to Carol during her time living in Albert Square, often providing a sympathetic ear when she needs a shoulder to cry on.
 She works in Kathy Beale's (Gillian Taylforth) café and has a brief romance with Walford lothario Jules Tavernier (Tommy Eytle), even moving in with him temporarily when the Jacksons' house is damaged in a gas explosion.
 However, their relationship does not progress into anything serious.

 She later embarks on a more serious relationship with local barber Felix Kawalski (Harry Landis).
 Felix is a Jewish Holocaust survivor who was separated from his family as a child.
 Even though Felix does not know where his family are or even if they are still alive, he has spent his whole life trying to find them.
 He eventually tracks his sister down in Israel, and after making contact with her, he decides to live with her there.
 He later returns for a brief visit to ask Blossom to move there with him, and she accepts his offer and leaves Walford in 1997.

+Off screen, Blossom later returns to England to live with Alan and Billie in Balham.
+By February 2010, Alan and Carol have apparently split, with Carol and Billie moving to back to Walford and Alan to Forest Hill, leaving the whereabouts of Blossom unknown.